DanielVisca/Reading-Notes/Designing Data-Intensive Applications/Part 1/Chapter 1: Reliable, Scalable, and Maintainable Applications.md

 * Process isolation.
 * Allowing processes to crash and restart.
 * Measuring, Monitoring and analyzing system behaviour in production.
-* If a system provides some guarantee, have regular automated checks while it is running and be alerted if there is a descrepency.
+* If a system provides some guarantee, have regular automated checks while it is running and be alerted if there is a discrepancy.

 #### Human Errors